-We believe that the learning of Maths at Ladypool should be outstanding for all children.
+We believe that the learning of mathematics at Ladypool should be outstanding for all children.
 Maths should be fun, engaging and inspire children to become confident mathematicians who are well-equipped to apply their skills in everyday life.

 At Ladypool Primary School, our intention is that children share a love of mathematical learning, whatever their ability or starting place.
 We aim to ensure that they are able to confidently use and apply mathematical concepts across a variety of situations.
 We also expect children to clearly articulate their ideas, thoughts and reasoning processes, enabling deeper learning.
 We encourage a resilient attitude in Maths where children make mistakes, analyse them and learn from them, justifying and explaining as they do this.

 We provide all pupils with direct teaching every day, which is oral, interactive and stimulating.
 Teaching styles and lesson structure provide opportunities for pupils to consolidate their previous learning, use and apply their knowledge, understanding and skills, pose and ask questions, investigate mathematical ideas, reflect on their own learning and make links with other work.
 A typical lesson will comprise of an anchor task that hooks the children into learning, a 'Get ready' section to apply prior knowledge, direct teaching of new or consolidated content followed by independent work.
 When teaching content, the sequence followed is 'I do, we do. you do'.